 curriculum

-At Puget Sound Community School, students are encouraged to follow their curiosity across a rich curriculum that includes global studies, visual and language arts, music and performance, math and science, and movement.
+At Puget Sound Community School, students are encouraged to follow their curiosity across a rich curriculum that includes global and cultural studies, world language, visual and language arts, music, performance, math, science, and movement.
 As a small school, we purposefully blend classrooms across age groups, creating space for younger students to learn from older peers, and for older students to facilitate and grow as empathetic leaders in thoughtful, nuanced conversation.

 Across all disciplines, we foster critical thinking that honors history, examines bias, and questions systems of power—with a focus on care for intentionally silenced communities.
-The curriculum is shaped collaboratively by staff and students, supporting young people not only in discovering who they are, but in offering their talents and perspectives in meaningful connection with others.
+The curriculum is shaped in part collaboratively by staff and students, supporting young people not only in discovering who they are as a learner, but in offering their talents and perspectives in meaningful connection with others.

 Our philosophy nurtures in our 6th-8th graders a deeper understanding of themselves and their identity in the larger context.